 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Except for relative child care providers, as defined in TWC Chapter 809 Child Care Services rule §809.2(21), Boards must continue to adjust reimbursement payments to provide an additional 25 percent ERR to providers that were open and provided subsidized care at any time during the service month.
+NLF: Boards must continue to adjust reimbursement payments to provide the appropriate monthly ERR to providers, except for relative child care providers as defined in TWC Chapter 809 Child Care Services rule §809.2(21), that were open and provided subsidized care at any time during the service month.
+ERR percentages by service month are as follows:

+January 2021 (full month): 25 percent

+February 2021: 25 percent

+March 2021: 25 percent

+April 2021: 20 percent

+May 2021: 15 percent

+June 2021: 10 percent

+July 2021: 5 percent

+August 2021: ERR discontinued

 NLF: Boards must ensure that ERR payments are clearly delineated as separate from regular reimbursement payments.
-Boards must also ensure that they communicate that ERR payments are related to COVID-19 and are temporary in nature.
+Boards must also communicate that ERR payments are related to COVID-19 and are temporary in nature.

-NLF: Boards must retain records of original reimbursement payment amounts and must track the additional 25 percent payment.
+NLF: Boards must retain records of original reimbursement payment amounts and must track the appropriate additional monthly ERR payment.
 These payments will not be tracked in The Workforce Information System of Texas (TWIST).

 NLF: Boards must be aware that TWC will monitor the COVID-19 crisis and the use of funds monthly and will advise Boards as to when to discontinue supplemental payments.